Baranya County 2nd constituency

 The 2nd constituency of Baranya County (Baranya megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Baranya 02.
 OEVK.

-Since 2014, it has been represented by Péter Hoppál of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Áron Kovács of the Tisza Party.

 Geography

 The 2nd constituency is located in central part of Baranya County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by Péter Hoppál of the Fidesz from 2014, and he was re-elected in 2018 and 2022.
+In the 2026 election, Áron Kovács of the Tisza Party was elected representative.